ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-ROS2-Launch-For-Large-Projects.rst

 2 Build and run
 ^^^^^^^^^^^^^^^

-To finally see the result of our code, build the package and launch the top-level launch file using following command:
+To finally see the result of our code, build the package and launch the top-level launch file using the following command:

 .. code-block:: console